8.6 Developing entrepreneurial skills through culture

 Furthermore, as of 1 September 2020, a new administrative business unit has been established at the Royal Danish Academy with the objective of uniting the institution’s external activities.
 The unit will include a cooperation between three artistic education institutions, entitled LINKED, which will focus on business cooperation and entrepreneurship for students.

 In 2017, the Danish Foundation for Entrepreneurship published a report on the variety of entrepreneurship education in the formal higher artistic educations.
 The report is a mapping of all types of entrepreneurship activities in formal artistic educations.
 The report documents a great variety in teaching and examination methods, of extra-curricular activities, fundraising, start-up activities, mentoring, etc. Among other things, the variety of activities is due to different understanding of entrepreneurship.

-Entrepreneurship education in non-formal, informal learning and youth work
+Entrepreneurship education focusing on cultural activities in non-formal, informal learning and youth work in Denmark

 The Danish Youth Council (DUF) funds a host of projects for children and young people, where entrepreneurial skills can often play a role, for instance skills in organising, planning and conducting projects

 The strategy for young people’s encounter with art and culture from 2014 (see section 8.3) contained funds for launching a course to further young project initiators’ skills in organising, planning, and conducting cultural projects.
 The total funding was DKK 2.1 million.
 The funds were used in connection with the start-up or further development of local training courses.